Why Are Organic Clothes Better for Your Baby?

 UpChoose was started to help solve this.
 Our mission is to help all moms and dads make mindful choices starting with baby clothing.
 We do that by organizing smarter behaviors that let us offer parents the best premium organic brands at a fraction of the cost.

-Our baby wardrobe solution offers moms all the essential baby clothing in one easy set, delivered to their door at each phase of their baby’s growth.
-Moms pick the size they need and style they prefer (currently choosing between Classic and Playful style) and receive a selection of adorable, premium organic baby clothing essentials curated from partner brands.
+Our baby wardrobe solution offers new parents all the essential baby clothing in one easy set, delivered to their door at each phase of their baby’s growth.
+Parents pick the size they need and the style they prefer (we currently offer Classic, Playful, and Earth Tone styles) and receive a selection of adorable, organic baby clothing essentials curated from premium brands.
 All the clothes are 100% made of organic cotton and certified by the Global Organic Textile Standard (GOTS), the world’s leading processing standard for textiles made from organic fibers.

-When their baby is ready for the next size, they return the clothes and earn credit for the next size.
-Because of the return system, we can offer both new and preloved sets and charge each customer significantly less (on average about 40% less than the retail value of organic clothes).
-Moms keep getting adorable, healthful clothes as their baby grows while avoiding unnecessary spending and reducing clutter and waste.
+When their baby is ready for the next size, they receive the next set and return the previous one.
+Because of the return system, we can offer both new and preloved sets and charge each customer significantly less.
+Our members end up paying up to 70-80% less than the retail value of the clothes.
+Parents keep getting adorable, healthful clothes as their baby grows while avoiding unnecessary spending and reducing clutter and waste.

 An UpChoose Baby Set is also a great gift for a family member or loved ones, or to add to a baby registry.
 Because it’s a program that grows with the baby, friends and family can contribute at any stage and help make the switch to healthy alternatives sustainable over time.